vanjac/chromafiler/docs/README.md

 <img src="https://user-images.githubusercontent.com/8228102/201300188-1f07c66d-759b-45a9-aa70-34a8fe2a531a.gif" width="706" alt="An animation demonstrating folder navigation using ChromaFiler">

 It functions similar to a column-view browser, but each column can be broken off into its own window by dragging and dropping.
 You can use it as a popup menu docked to your taskbar for quickly locating a file, or as a complete replacement for Windows File Explorer (and Notepad).
+[More about the design](https://github.com/vanjac/chromafiler/wiki/Spatial-Orientation).

 ChromaFiler works on Windows 7 through 11.